yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 |Front-end|`JSON`, `protobuf`, `Avro`, `XML`|RESTful API, static site files, etc.|
 |System config|`YAML`, system shell file|OS|

-The data that is used in the domain may appear in all of the places above.
+The domain-specific data may appear in all of the places above.
 The "ubiquitous language" that can be applied to link all of them is therefore important.
 It is worth noting that most of the above technical specifications can also be conveniently implemented by leveraging LLM, the *copilot*-like applications.
 Whilst it can be quite effective to generate initial code-level implementations but to guarantee the 100% precision human developers are still needed to perform quality assurance.
+It is very difficult to write effective prompts to generate specs across technical domains with the interchangeable format if it is not impossible, and very likely, the prompts may have to be very sophisticated to guarantee the precision and accuracy.

 # Final thoughts